 Flooding is not a big issue for the Baan Sammi property.
-Over 20 years, from 2003 to 2023, three floods affected Baan Sammi, of which only one was heavy, but without causing significant damages.
+Over 20 years, from 2003 to 2024, four floods affected Baan Sammi, of which only one was heavy, but without causing significant damages.
 Nevertheless, this flood was the reason for implementing improvements to future flood prevention in some sections of the property.
-All the floods and the improvements are documented in the Google album Floods 2016, 2018, and 2020, each photo with brief explaining notes.
+All the floods and the improvements are documented in the Google album Floods 2016, 2018, 2020, and 2024, each photo with brief explaining notes.

 The information in this chapter is usually not relevant to most tenants, except